Kaviraj Shyamaldas: Authorship

+Maharana Sajjan Singh of Udaipur with Sirdars.
+Kaviraja Shyamaldas: sitting, second from the left c.
+1882.

 Negotiator and mentor

 Shyamaldas was also a confidant of Maharana Sajjan Singh and was entrusted with the delicate negotiations which resulted in a quick end to the Bhil rebellion of 1881.
 Later, Shyamaldas' pupil, Gaurishankar Hirachand Ojha also became a famed historian and writer.